IgniteUI/indigo-design-docfx/en/components/bottom-nav.md

 ### Item Style

 The Bottom Navigation item contains either a combination of **icon+text** or just an icon.
-There is always one item in active (selected) state and the remaining items must be set to inactive.
+There is always one item in active (selected) state, and the remaining items must be set to inactive.

 ![](../images/bottom-nav_icon&text.png)
 ![](../images/bottom-nav_icon.png)